c3g/GenPipes/README.md

 ###   The project's read set sheet

-Is a csv plain text read set sheet generated from [NANUQ](http://gqinnovationcenter.com/index.aspx).
-See [this](https://biowiki.atlassian.net/wiki/display/PS/Read+Set+Files+%28FastQ%29+Setup) page to learn how to properly setup your fastq files and your project read set sheet.
+Is a csv plain text file where row provides various attributes of the read sets.
+For sequencing data provided by the MUGQIC, the read set sheet can be downloaded from [NANUQ](http://gqinnovationcenter.com/index.aspx), under the "Read Sets" tab of your project page.
+If your sequencing data was generated at a different facility, please refer to [this](https://biowiki.atlassian.net/wiki/display/PS/Read+Set+Files+%28FastQ%29+Setup) page to learn how create the read set sheet from scratch.

+###   The FASTQ files

+FASTQ files must be placed within a directory structure nested by sample and lane number.
+See [this](https://biowiki.atlassian.net/wiki/display/PS/Read+Set+Files+%28FastQ%29+Setup) page to learn how to do this.

 ###   The configuration (ini) file.